 You can buy these policies separately, or under one combined policy.

 If your second home is unoccupied for long periods it will be at greater risk from things like burst pipes or burglary, so you need the right cover.

 When your property is often left empty, some insurers insist you have certain security measures in place, like burglar alarms.

 Think about what other cover options could be useful for your second home, like:

-Home emergency cover: This can cover the cost of any emergency repairs you need, find out how it works here.
+Home emergency cover: This can cover the cost of any emergency repairs you need, such as if a pipe bursts or there’s a wasp infestation.
+Find out how it works here.

-Public liability cover: This could protect you if someone has an accident in your property, for example if they trip on a loose floor board.
+Public liability cover: This could protect you if someone has an accident while at your property, for example, if they trip on a loose floorboard.

 Personal possessions cover: You can extend your contents insurance to cover items when you take them out of your second home, like your laptop or mobile phone.
 Check your main home insurance policy as you may have this cover already.

-Check with your current home insurer to see if they can extend your policy to include your second home.
+Check with your current home insurer to see if it can extend your policy to include your second home.

 This could work out cheaper because some insurers offer a discount for adding another property, and means your cover will be easier to manage under one policy.